 When shopping for eggplant, choose ones with shiny skin and a green stem, which are signs of freshness.

-More Easy Eggplant Recipes:
+More Reader-Favorite Eggplant Recipes:

 If you make this vegetarian eggplant lasagna recipe, snap a pic and tag #dishingouthealth on Instagram!
 Also, follow along on Facebook and Pinterest for the latest recipe updates!